When reviewing articles and books, or even searching the Internet, you might come across citations for other articles that you'd like to see.

 If we don't have an article at all, you can request it through Interlibrary Loan (see below).

-If, on the other hand, you see that the article is only available in a WPUNJ format (WPUNJ Print, WPUNJ Microfilm, or WPUNJ Microfiche), complete an Article Request Form to have us scan an email the article to your University email address.
+If, on the other hand, you see that the article is only available in a WPUNJ format (WPUNJ Print, WPUNJ Microfilm, or WPUNJ Microfiche), complete an Article Request Form to have us digitize it for you!.

 *** Before using your credit card to pay for articles online, be sure to contact the Library to see if we can get it for you, for free!